 Today I’m the proud owner of a fully interconnected rooftop solar PV system.
 I remain a solar enthusiast and aspiring entrepreneur, and I feel a great sense of accomplishment for achieving my long-held dream of becoming certified and successfully installing my own system.

 The path I took to achieve these goals was long and not without roadblocks.
-My family, my community, my friends and co-workers have supported me along this journey, but I have come to realize that misunderstanding and lack of information are still holding back adoption of solar PV, especially in African American communities in the south.
-These systemic problems are exacerbated – in Tennessee especially – by the combination of TVA’s low price paid for electricity generated from rooftop solar, and even more so by their ever increasing fixed fee structure that’s passed on to all of us.
+My family, my community, my friends and co-workers have supported me along this journey, but I have come to realize that misunderstanding and lack of information are still holding back the adoption of solar PV, especially in African American communities in the south.
+These systemic problems are exacerbated – in Tennessee especially – by the combination of TVA’s low price paid for electricity generated from rooftop solar, and even more so by their ever-increasing fixed fee structure that’s passed on to all of us.
 As a result, as reported in a recent article published in Solar Industry Magazine, black-majority neighborhoods are installing significantly less rooftop PV solar than their white-majority peers.
-The article cites a study, that even when controlled for median income and homeownership, still found that black neighborhoods have 69% less residential rooftop solar power than no-majority neighborhoods, and are behind Hispanic and White neighborhoods in adoption of rooftop solar.
+The article cites a study, that even when controlled for median income and homeownership, still found that black neighborhoods have 69% less residential rooftop solar power than no-majority neighborhoods, and are behind Hispanic and White neighborhoods in the adoption of rooftop solar.

 This infers that education, outreach and pilot projects must be a priority if we want to close the gap and begin solving some of our deeply rooted energy equity issues.
 I can think of no better place to start than in the great state of Tennessee.